 3 infant deaths

 Registered nurses visit moms and babies in their homes for over two years.
 The program is uniquely effective due to the following characteristics:

 - Voluntary enrollment of first-time, low-income mothers (an optimal time to promote positive behaviors).

-- Long-term program duration
+- Long-term program duration (over 2 years).

 - Strengths-based: an emphasis on client’s unique strengths and development of a positive vision and plan for their lives and the lives of their children.

 Invest in Kids is responsible for the program’s ongoing growth and development, acting as advocate for funding and expansion, and consultant for continuing education and collaboration with program nurses.

 - Community planning: ensures that all local communities who have or plan to have Nurse-Family Partnership have the knowledge, skills, and support needed to sustain the program and build strong nursing teams